homanhquan1812/Ga-Nam-Cake-Shop/README.md

 1. Managers can't remove any member in Members section.
 2. Both "Remember me" and "Forgot password?" in Login page haven't been implemented.

+> Contact us if you find other bugs.

 # Features that need to be added:
 1. Middleware.